Statistical analysis of periodic data in neuroscience: Identifying and removing outliers using the Mahalanobis distance

 \section{Identifying and removing outliers using the Mahalanobis distance}

 }

 If a data set produces a significant result using the condition index test, this could be due to the presence of one or more outliers.
-The Mahalanobis distance (Mahalanobis, 1936) is a useful metric for identifying such multivariate outliers so that they can be excluded.
-It calculates the Euclidean distance between each data point and the sample mean, and scales it by the variance in the direction of the vector that joins the two points.
+The Mahalanobis distance \citep{Mahalanobis1936} is a useful metric for identifying such multivariate outliers so that they can be excluded.
+Note that outlier exclusion is contentious, but it is beyond the scope of this paper to contribute to this debate beyond noting that preregistration of any outlier exclusion protocols is adviseable.
+The Mahalanobis distance calculates the Euclidean distance between each data point and the sample mean, and scales it by the variance in the direction of the vector that joins the two points.
 This means that any correlations in the data set are taken into account when calculating the distance metric, \emph{D}.

 The effectiveness of this approach to outlier exclusion can be assessed by simulation using the condition index test.
 Figure \ref{fig:outlierplot} shows the proportion of significant condition index tests as a function of the Mahalanobis distance of a single outlier, for a range of sample sizes (curves).
 In all cases, the functions depart from the Type I error rate (\(\alpha\) = 0.05; horizontal dashed line in Figure \ref{fig:outlierplot}) when the outlier's Mahalanobis distance exceeds a value around 3.
 This seems a reasonable heuristic for outlier exclusion, and is the multivariate equivalent of excluding data points more than 3 standard deviations from the sample mean (note that many implementations of the Mahalanobis distance statistic, such as the core \emph{mahalanobis} function in \emph{R}, or \emph{mahal} function in \emph{Matlab}, return \(D^2\), which can be converted to \emph{D} by taking the square root).
 Following this heuristic should reduce the likelihood that outliers will invalidate the assumptions of the \(T^2_{circ}\) test.